 We have a thriving group of anthropologists studying non-human primates, with a focus on both the scientific understanding of primates in their natural habitats as well as the practical implications of this work for conservation.

-- Dr Jo Setchell studies reproductive strategies, life history, sexual selection, signalling, and reintroductions in primates, focussing on mandrills in Gabon.
+- Prof Jo Setchell studies reproductive strategies, life history, sexual selection, signalling, and reintroductions in primates, focussing on mandrills in Gabon.

-- Dr Sarah Elton studies morphology and locomotion in a range of Old World monkey species
+- Prof Sarah Elton studies morphology and locomotion in a range of Old World monkey species

 - Dr Rachel Kendal explores social learning and culture in several non-human primates, as well as human children.